LeadingMoominExpert/neo4j-graph-algorithms/readme.md

 - Apply the changes and close the dialog.
 - From Build select Build Artifacts and IntelliJ builds your target JAR-file to be used as a Neo4j plugin

+In case of a FileNotFoundException (Permission denied), make sure your user has the rights to read and write to the target directory.

 Restart Neo4j by running `service neo4j restart`.
 Test if you successfully imported algo to Neo4j by calling `CALL algo.list()` in the browser UI.
 Feel free to shut down Neo4j if you're not using it `service neo4j stop`.